Chontele-C/Cybersecurity-Portfolio/README.md

 ## 📁 Project Overview

+### Home Network Security Assessment
+Performed a defensive security assessment of a home network by inventorying connected devices, mapping IP/MAC addresses, analyzing open ports and services, and validating router and Wi-Fi security controls using Nmap and arp-scan.

 ###  DNS Conflict, SSL Failure, and Subdomain Resolution
 This project documents a real-world DNS and SSL troubleshooting scenario involving a client whose website was experiencing persistent “connection not private” errors and domain-routing failures.
 The work included identifying misconfigured DNS records, resolving SSL validation issues, navigating platform limitations between a website builder and a marketing platform, and implementing a subdomain-based solution to restore site stability.
 The final configuration ensured secure, reliable access and fully functional domain routing, demonstrating practical problem-solving in a live production environment.